Meeting guidelines, formats, group conscienceness and hierarchy for parental alienation support groups.

 Different meetings will have different topics as suggestions to share on.
 You can also share on anything that is alive for you.

 1-We ask you share in a general way about your story.
 We do this to protect the group as sometimes there is unintended secondary trauma projected into the group at large.
-A secretary could ask you to redirect your share and speak to your recovery.
 This is not personal.
-The secretary will checkin with you after the meeting to make sure they answer any questions.
+Please checkin with the secretary after the meeting if you have any questions.

 3-We share in a general way about outside literature or PA resources.
 This includes religious text.
 If you have a resource or something relevant to share please come early or stay after the meeting and share during the fellowship.
 As a suggestion during the fellowship, “take what you like and leave the rest”.